 - Run

-files directly. - Quickly prototype C# code like you would with Python or JavaScript REPL.
+.csxfiles directly. - Quickly prototype C# code like you would with Python or JavaScript REPL.

 - Use C# for automation and scripting tasks.

-, many tutorials still reference ScriptCS.
+Although .NET Core and .NET 5+ now include native support for C# interactive scripting via dotnet-script, many tutorials still reference ScriptCS.
 That’s why developers often run into issues in modern VS Code setups.

 Why Does the “scriptcs not found” Error Occur?